kubeovn/docs/docs/guide/vpc.en.md

 ## Custom vpc-dns

-Due to the isolation between custom VPCs and default VPC networks, Pods in VPCs cannot use the default coredns service for domain name resolution.
-If you want to use coredns to resolve Service domain names within the custom VPC, you can use the `vpc-dns` resource provided by Kube-OVN.
+Due to the isolation between custom VPCs and default VPC networks, Pods in VPCs cannot use the default CoreDNS service for domain name resolution.
+If you want to use CoreDNS to resolve Service domain names within the custom VPC, you can use the `vpc-dns` resource provided by Kube-OVN.

 ### Create an Additional Network